Background pattern

 The dose may be increased or decreased by your doctor within the dose range of 37 to 74 mg once a day.
 The maximum daily dose should not exceed 74 mg.

 Swallow the tablet whole with water to mask its bitter taste.
-Take the dose regularly every day at the same time to make it easier to remember.
-Take this medication with food or immediately after eating, as this helps the body absorb the medication and allows it to work better.
+You should take the dose regularly every day at the same time, so it is easier to remember.
+You should take this medication with food or immediately after eating, as this helps the body absorb the medication and allows it to work better.

-If you take more Lurasidone cinfa than you should
+If you take more Lurasidona Cinfa than you should

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

-Do not take a double dose to compensate for the missed doses.
-If you forget to take a dose, take the next dose on the following day after the missed dose.
+Do not take a double dose to make up for forgotten doses.
+If you forget to take a dose, take the next dose on the day after the forgotten dose.
 If you forget two or more doses, consult your doctor.

 If you stop taking this medication, you will lose its effects.
-Do not stop taking the medication unless your doctor tells you to, as symptoms may reappear.
+You should not stop taking the medication unless your doctor tells you to, as the symptoms may reappear.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.